 Being able to schedule a text message on your iPhone would be a lifesaver.
 Imagine you can send a scheduled text message to your friends, family, and co-workers.
 It would make planning your day, week, or even month easier.

-1. Schedule a text message using the Delayed Time iMessage shortcut
+Method 1.
+Schedule a Text Message Using the Delayed Time iMessage Shortcut

 Though Apple is missing the message scheduling functionality, it does have a very helpful function of setting up shortcuts with the Shortcuts app.